gumieri/rootbar/README.md

 #IN DEV
-This project is feature parity with Jaybar however it can still be very sensitive to things like configuration mistakes which can cause segfaults
+This project is at feature parity with Jaybar however it can still be very sensitive to things like configuration mistakes which can cause segfaults
 # Root Bar
 Root Bar is a bar for wlroots based wayland compositors such as sway and was designed to address the lack of good bars for wayland.
 ## Dependencies